mjoblin/netdumplings/docs/index.rst

 as you like; but you only run one instance of the hub.
 The sniffers, hub, and eaters all communicate over WebSockets.

+The netdumplings components are loosely coupled to provide you with some flexibility for where and how you run the various pieces.

 .. _GitHub: https://github.com/mjoblin/netdumplings
 .. _netmomo: https://github.com/mjoblin/netmomo